Anthocyanin supplement benefits and dosage

 Can I just eat extra blueberries?

-Taking a supplement that contains anthocyanins ensures you're getting a clear, measurable dose of this brain-boosting antioxidant.
+Taking a supplement with anthocyanins ensures you're getting a clear, measurable dose of this brain-boosting antioxidant.

 Plus, all antioxidants can degrade if the food is not properly stored.
-Supplements avoid this problem.
+Anthocyanin supplements avoid this problem.

-Is it possible to take too many antioxidants?
+Is it possible to take too many anthocyanins?

 At Heights, our Smart Supplement is carefully designed to provide you with the exact amount of anthocyanins and other nutrients that you need.